DevoInc/python-sdk/docs/sender/sender.md

   Send csv lookups to devo

 Options:
-  -c, --config PATH      Optional JSON File with configuration info.
+  -c, --config PATH          Optional JSON/Yaml File with configuration info.
-  -a, --address TEXT     Devo relay address
+  -e, --env TEXT             Use env vars for configuration -d, --default TEXT         Use default file for configuration -a, --url, --address TEXT  Devo relay address
-  -p, --port TEXT        Devo relay address port
-  --key TEXT             Devo user key cert file.
+  -p, --port INTEGER         Devo relay address port --key TEXT                 Devo user key cert file.
   --cert TEXT                Devo user cert file.
   --chain TEXT               Devo chain.crt file.
-  --type TEXT            Connection type: SSL or TCP -n, --name TEXT        Name for Lookup.
+  --sec_level TEXT           Sec level for opensslsocket.
+Default: None --type TEXT                Connection type: SSL or TCP -n, --name TEXT            Name for Lookup.
+  -ac, --action TEXT         INC or FULL.
   -f, --file TEXT            The file that you want to send to Devo, which
                              will be sent line by line.
   -lk, --lkey TEXT           Name of the column that contains the Lookup key.
-It
+                             It has to be the exact name that appears in the header.
+  -ak, --akey TEXT           Name of the column that contains the action key
-                         has to be the exact name that appears in the header.
+                             with add or delete.
+It has to be the exact name that appears in the header.
   -d, --delimiter TEXT       CSV Delimiter char.
   -qc, --quotechar TEXT      CSV Quote char.
-  --debug/--no-debug  For testing purposes
-  --help                 Show this message and exit.
+  --debug / --no-debug       For testing purposes --help                     Show this message and exit.
 ```